-There was no deferred remuneration as at 31 December 2018.
-During the year, the company didn't make any sign-on or severance payments.
+There was no deferred remuneration as at 31 December 2019.
+During the year, the company did not make any sign-on or severance payments.

-11. Disclosures not applicable for the year 2018
+11. Disclosures not applicable for the year 2019

-The following Articles of CRR are not applicable as at December 31, 2018:
+The following Articles of CRR are not applicable as at December 31, 2019:

-- Capital requirements Own funds requirements for settlement risk (Art.
+- Impediments to transfer of funds between parent and subsidiaries (Art.
+436c) - Capital shortfalls in any subsidiaries outside of scope of consolidation and their names (Art.
+436d) - Use of articles on derogations from (a) prudential requirements or (b) liquidity requirements for individual subsidiaries / entities (Art.
+436e) - Capital requirements Own funds requirements for settlement risk or large exposures where they exceed limits (Art.
 438e) - Capital Countercyclical buffer (Art.
 440) - Indicators of global systemic importance (Art.
 441) - Credit risk adjustments (Art.
 442) - Unencumbered assets (Art.
-443) - Use of the IRB Approach to credit risk (Art.
+443) - Exposures in equities not included in the trading book (Art.
+447) - Exposure to interest rate risk on positions not included in the trading book (Art.
+448) - Leverage (Art.
+451) - Use of the IRB Approach to credit risk (Art.
 452) - Use of credit risk mitigation techniques (Art.
 453) - Use of the Advanced Measurement Approaches to operational risk (Art.
 454) - Use of Internal Market Risk Models (Art.
 455)